maroba/findiff/README.md

 * Differentiate arrays of any number of dimensions along any axis
 * Partial derivatives of any desired order
+* Accuracy order can be specified
+* Accurate treatment of grid boundary
-* Standard operators from vector calculus like gradient, divergence and curl
+* Includes standard operators from vector calculus like gradient, divergence and curl
 * Can handle uniform and non-uniform grids
 * Can handle arbitrary linear combinations of derivatives with constant and variable coefficients
-* Accuracy order can be specified
 * Fully vectorized for speed
 * Calculate raw finite difference coefficients for any order and accuracy for uniform and non-uniform grids